Beachgoers persistently putting themselves in danger this summer, surf lifesavers say

-Police said they were notified to the capsizing about 11.15am and emergency services responded.
-A police spokesperson said communication with officers at the scene was sporadic given the remoteness of the area.

-And surf lifesavers are frustrated beachgoers are persistently putting themselves in danger this summer.
+Surf lifesavers are frustrated beachgoers are persistently putting themselves in danger this summer.

 A dozen people were rescued or helped around Auckland and Northland yesterday, included an intoxicated woman and a handful of people on inflatable pool toys.